unicode-org/message-format-wg/spec/syntax.md

 Implementations MUST NOT remove or alter the contents of a _reserved annotation_.

-While a reserved sequence is technically "well-formed", unrecognized reserved sequences have no meaning and MAY result in errors during formatting.
+While a reserved sequence is technically "well-formed", unrecognized _reserved-annotations_ or _private-use-annotations_ have no meaning.

 ```abnf
 reserved-annotation = reserved-annotation-start reserved-body